Ptodoroff/Escrow/README.md

 Technologies used:
--Solidity for the contract
+- Solidity for the contract
--Web3.js to help the UI communicate with the contract -React and Bootsrap for the frontend
+- Web3.js to help the UI communicate with the contract
+- React and Bootsrap for the frontend